numericjungle/numericjungle.github.io/_posts/2017-08-30-email_generator.md

 comments: true
 ---

-This is a demo of email thread generator based on Google Gmail API.
+This is a demo of email thread generator based from Gmail to Gmail/ Outlook.
 It can <br/>
-1. Send N email with different title<br/>
+1. Send N email with different titles.<br/>
-2. Create an email thread with N conversations (i.e. grouping N emails together) to Gmail or Outlook accounts (only tested on these two providers).
+2. Create an email thread with N conversations (i.e. grouping N emails together).<br/>

 Prerequisite: <br>
-Check out [Gmail API quickstart](https://developers.google.com/gmail/api/quickstart/python) to authorize Gmail API usage and save the private key file *client_secret.json* in your working directory.
+Check out [Gmail API quickstart](https://developers.google.com/gmail/api/quickstart/python) to authorize API usage and save the private key file *client_secret.json* in your working directory.

-Usage:
+Syntax:
 {% highlight python %}
 #create 5 emails all with different title
 python sender.py --to youralias@gmail.com --num_threads 5